Gravitational wave imprints on spontaneous emission

 where the annihilation and creation operators $\hat{a}_{\boldsymbol{k}}$ and $\hat{a}_{\boldsymbol{k}}^\dagger$ satisfy $[\hat{a}_{\boldsymbol{k}},\hat{a}_{\boldsymbol{l}}^\dagger]=\delta^{(3)}(\boldsymbol{k}-\boldsymbol{l})$ with other commutators vanishing.
 Information about the metric in the field expansion~\eqref{field operator} is encoded in the modes $u_{\boldsymbol{k}}$.

 The assumption of point-like atoms and the use of the interaction Hamiltonian~\eqref{Hamiltonian} exclude any direct coupling between the atoms and gravity.
 As a result, the small internal energy shifts~\cite{Leen1983} and resonant atom-GW interactions~\cite{Fischer1994} (both potentially relevant for highly excited Rydberg atoms) are neglected in the present analysis.
-The effects described in this work result solely from the change of the field modes $u_{\boldsymbol{k}}$ due to gravity and are independent of the atom size (as long as it is much smaller than the GW and the resonant wavelength so that the point-like approximation is valid).
+The effects described in this work result solely from the change of the field modes $u_{\boldsymbol{k}}$ due to gravity and are independent of the atom size (as long as it is much smaller than the GW wavelength and the atomic transition wavelength so that the point-like approximation is valid).

-The model constructed in Eq.~\eqref{Hamiltonian} is known as the Unruh-DeWitt model~\cite{Unruh1976, DeWitt1979} and captures the main features of the atom-light interaction under the assumption of interactions without exchange of angular momentum~\cite{Martinez2013, Alhambra2014}.
-Note that GW effects on the total transition rate have been studied using the Unruh-DeWitt model, e.g., in~\cite{Chen2022, Prokopec2023}, showing only quadratic dependence on the GW amplitude.
+The model constructed in Eq.~\eqref{Hamiltonian} is known to capture the main features of the atom-light interaction under the assumption of interactions without exchange of angular momentum~\cite{Martinez2013, Alhambra2014}.
+Note that GW effects on the total transition rate have been studied using this model, e.g., in~\cite{Chen2022, Prokopec2023}, showing only quadratic dependence on the GW amplitude.
 In contrast, we show that the emission spectrum and directionality are affected in the first order in the GW amplitude and are, therefore, more relevant for potential experiments.